smherwig/phoenix-memserver/README.md

 - **sm-vericrypt-basic** uses an enclaved server to keep the canonical memory files in an in-enclave red-black tree.
 - **sm-vericrypt** implements a memory file as two untrusted hosts files: a mandatory lock file, and an optional segment file.
+The segment file is encrypted with AES-256-GCM, and the smc-vericrypt server maintains an in-enclave, shadowed version of the lockfile.
-- **sm-crypt** asusmes the untrusted host does not tamper with data.
-As such, sm-crypt uses AES-256-CTR instead of AES-256-GCM, and does not need an enclaved server to monitor the integrity of the ticketlock and IV.
+- **sm-crypt** assumes the untrusted host does not tamper with data.
+As such, sm-crypt uses AES-256-CTR instead of AES-256-GCM, and does not need an enclaved server to monitor the integrity of the lockfile or IV.